We totally get it, you’re going to Disney World and you want to do all the BEST things!

 You probably want to stay at the best resort, go on the best rides, and (maybe most importantly) eat all the best food!
 As the Disney Food Blog, we consider ourselves experts on that last one, and we’ve put together quite a few “best food” lists over the years.
 Today we’re talking about the best snacks in Disney World, but more precisely, how much it would COST to eat the 20 best snacks.
 Let’s start that budget now!

 Disclaimer: Keep in mind that prices and offerings may change at any time.
-Some of these snacks have come and gone over the years, and we can’t guarantee that they’ll be available (or they’ll cost the same) during your next trip.
+Some of these snacks have come and gone over the years, and we can’t guarantee that they’ll be available (or that they’ll cost the same) during your next trip.
 Also, we’ve been eating Disney World food for a LONG TIME and have developed many of what we think are the “best of the best” over the years.
-For this list though, we’re mixing some classics with a few more modern “gotta have em” treats!
+For this list though, we’re mixing some classics with a few more modern “gotta have ’em” treats!

-In fact, most days you can expect Each Gideon’s Bakehouse cookie is $6 before tax.
+Each Gideon’s Bakehouse cookie is $6 before tax.
 It may seem expensive for a cookie, but keep in mind that these things are piled high with toppings and weigh half a pound!

 Adventureland Spring Rolls